-As illustrated above, a range of health services and facilities are available within the Study Area.
 Irrespective of demographic change, the population increase that would occur as a result of the proposed development is unlikely to place any undue stress on the extensive range of health services and facilities available within and bordering the Study Area.
+Moreover, given the current size of the village it is highly unlikely that it could sustain higher order service provision.
+The resident population has close access to the wide range of healthcare provision offered in Dundalk.

-A Fire Station and Garda Station were identified within the Study Area during the baseline survey.
-As the Study Area only has a relatively small population, the existing proximity of the subject site to these emergency-related infrastructure is sufficient to support the needs of current and future residents.
+No emergency-related infrastructure, namely Fire Stations or Garda Stations, were identified within the Study Area during the baseline survey.
+As the Study Area only has a relatively small population, the existing proximity of the subject site to other emergency-related infrastructure is sufficient to support the needs of current and future residents.